weizhangccnu/ETROC1_Test/ETROC1_TDC_Test/Readme.md

     - Before executing ping command at docs command line, we should make sure that the Ethernet interface of KC705 EVB was connected to PC RJ45 interface with a **1000M** ethernet cable.
     - Open Windows docs command line and execute command `ping 192.168.2.3`.
 The below figure shows the connected and disconnected outputs after executing `ping 192.168.2.3` command.
 ![Ping Command](https://github.com/weizhangccnu/ETROC1_Test/blob/master/ETROC1_TDC_Test/Img/Ping_Command.PNG)
   - The GTX transceiver needs a pair of differential clock that will be provided by Si5338 EVB **CLK0A/CLK0B**.
 The GTX transceiver reference clock input locates on **J15/J16** SMA connectors.
+The GTX transceiver isn't sensitive to the ploarity of reference clock.

 ## 3. Test Software (mainly python scripts)